Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Total Annual Compensation: $201,056

-What questions does the existence of a “Director of Politics” position within a 501(c)(3) charitable organization legally prohibited from political campaign intervention raise about functional integration of charitable and political operations?
+The existence of a “Director of Politics” position within a 501(c)(3) charitable organization raises questions about functional integration of charitable and political operations.

 Leonard Benardo (Open Society Network):